Teaching

 Teaching with Students

 Teaching with the students and not at them requires a participatory approach in order to get the students involved in their own learning.
 For example, I begin my Anthropology of Superheroes class by stating unequivocally that there is no such thing as the ‘anthropology of superheroes.’
 Superheroes don’t exist.
 There is not a community of superheroes in which ethnographic research can take place.
 But, as a class, we explore the possibilities of a human community that celebrates the superhero.
 Students are invited to imagine a whole new research area.
 As a result, they become active in the creation of a novel ethnographic space.
 Together we explore the comic worlds, the cinematic universes of Marvel and DC, and the fandom that supports these fictions at local comic conventions, comic book stores, and fan groups in the area.
-At the same time, we learn methods, theories of race and ethnicity, gender and sexuality, multispecies relationships, science, media, etc.
+At the same time, we learn methods, theoretical critiques of biological categories, relationships, science, media, etc.

 Enskillment